GeorgeHda/Birthday-List/README.md

-This is a Bday project
+This is a Bday project created with React.